 2 teaspoons sesame seeds for garnish (optional)

 If you’re using the sesame seeds, heat a large sauté pan or wok over medium-high heat.
 When the pan is hot, toss in the sesame seeds and stir constantly ’til they’re lightly toasted, about 3-5 minutes.
 Keep an eye on them!
 They can quickly change from pale white to dark brown in a blink!
-When you’re happy with the toastiness, remove from the pan and save for step 6.
+When you’re happy with the toastiness, remove from the pan and set aside.

 In a small bowl, scramble the eggs with 1 teaspoon coconut aminos.
 Heat 1 teaspoon coconut oil over medium-high heat in the pan, then add the eggs and scramble until cooked through.
-Remove them from the pan and save for step 5.
+Remove them from the pan and set aside.